deathbeds/pidgy/readme.md

 ## Architecture

+The `pidgin` source is written almost entirely in Jupyter notebooks.
+The hope is that the notebooks will serve as an important interactive resourcing in the early development.
+As the project matures, `pidgin` will adopt different combinations of python and notebook files.

     ip = IPython.get_ipython()
 `pidgin` is architected as a collection of `IPython` extensions that modify `ip = IPython.get_ipython()` and `ip.kernel`.